adamstirtan/particle-swarm-painter/README.md

    - **Cognitive (c1)**: How much particles trust their own best position (0-3)
    - **Social (c2)**: How much particles trust the swarm's best position (0-3)
      - **Max Alpha**: Caps triangle opacity (0.1–1.0).
 Lowering this prevents highly opaque triangles from dominating.
-   - **Increment Triangles**: When enabled, adds +10 triangles every 100 iterations to gradually increase detail.
+   - **Increment Triangles**: When enabled, adds +10 triangles when stagnation is detected to gradually increase detail.
 3. **Start Optimization**: Click "▶ Start" to begin the PSO algorithm
 4. **Monitor Progress**: Watch the iteration count and fitness score improve
 5. **Save Result**: Click "💾 Save Image" to download your reconstruction